kriszyp/xstyle/README.md

 <h1>Available Extensions</h1>
 The following shim modules come with XStyle:
-* pseudo - This modules provides emulation of hover, focus and other pseudos that are not present in older versions of IE.
+* ext/pseudo - This modules provides emulation of hover, focus and other pseudos that are not present in older versions of IE.
-* scrollbar - This module provides scrollbar measurement so that elements can be sized based on the size of the scrollbar.
+* ext/scrollbar - This module provides scrollbar measurement so that elements can be sized based on the size of the scrollbar.
+* ext/supported -
-* widget - This module can instantiate widgets to be applied to elements that match a rule's selector.
+* ext/widget - This module can instantiate widgets to be applied to elements that match a rule's selector.
 This is designed to instantiate widgets with the form of Widget(params, targetNode), and can be used to instantiate Dojo's Dijit widgets.

 <h1>Creating Extension Modules</h1>
 XStyle is a plugin-based and you are encouraged to create your own CSS extension modules/plugins.